saraaffandi-design/bursa-stock-dashboard/README.md

 ### Repository Content

-File Name,                                                Description
+File Name: streamlit app.py
-streamlit app.py,    The main Python script containing the Streamlit application logic, data fetching, processing, and visualization.
+Description: The main Python script containing the Streamlit application logic, data fetching, processing, and visualization.

+File Name: Stock Data.py
-Stock Data.py,       A separate script used to test data retrieval and initial plotting of company metadata and closing prices.
+Description: A separate script used to test data retrieval and initial plotting of company metadata and closing prices.